dokdar/10x-cards/README.md

 - Edit questions and answers
 - Accept or reject individual flashcards
 - Save accepted flashcards to database

+#### Responsive Design & Mobile Navigation
+- Fully responsive design for desktop, tablet, and mobile devices
+- Mobile-first bottom navigation with Home, Generate, Review, and Profile tabs
+- Adaptive header that hides on mobile when bottom navigation is active
+- Touch-friendly interface optimized for mobile interactions

 ### 🚧 In Progress